steven-halla/casino_hell/README.md

 save coins should only work at rest area unless we make the state checks that we have on rest screeen into a method and pass that method to every screen

+after we get nurgle the hedge hog back lets have janet vanish and be replaced by a new NPC to better track state

+have a check that when player buys soemthing at store its automatically sold out such as equip items maybe have a state for each item, and wehn player buys item we set it to False, and then if itemis set to False, its read as "sold out"

+if we want to later on down the line we can have differnt save methods, and call them level 1 save etc etc this way , when we save,we can start with brand new state.

+####
+###
+BUG FOUND IN BLACK JACK, IF THERE IS A MATCH, BETWEEN BOTH PLAYER AND ENEMY THEN DRAW DOES NOTHING AND ENDS THE ROUND

+####